einfrog/CCL1/diary.md

 \
 JAN 16th:\
 DONE TODAY:\
-extract scraps from spaceship if they're wrong\
+implement that you can extract scraps from the spaceship construction site\
 relocate spaceship, recipebar, and inventory\
 consider doing a matrix map instead of randomly spawning scraps (obstacles where the character has to go around)\
 try to figure out map\
 implement map and draw walls (obstacles)\
-rethink everything because labyrinth is not fun to play\
+rethink everything because a labyrinth is not fun to play\
 implement: rory can only install scraps when near the spaceship\
 \
 \